vishalchopra13/bookstoredbjs-1/README.md

         Bookstore.addbooks(isbn, name, author, year, price, stock);

-# 2. Search for a book using the iSBN number
+# 2. Search for a book using the ISBN number

         Bookstore.search(isbn);